List of The Next Step episodes

 The Next Step is a Canadian teen drama series created by Frank van Keeken and produced by Temple Street Productions.
 Shot in a dramatic mockumentary style, the series focuses on a group of dancers who attend the Next Step Dance Studio.

-In June 2024, The Cinemaholic reported that Family Channel had renewed The Next Step for its tenth season, and in November, the BBC confirmed that The Next Step would return for a tenth and final season in 2025.
+During the course of the series, 275 episodes of The Next Step were released over ten seasons, between March 8, 2013, and July 12, 2025.